Consider the problem of a system which control a gas heater as informally depicted in figure 2.1.

 Finally, the main function connects the two parts.

-Supposing that the program is written in a file heater.ls
+Supposing that the program is written in a file heater.ls, the

 program can be compiled by typing: